 Your Master’s degree will start in few months, so you’re probably busy preparing for many things, including which courses to take when you arrive.
-Our Student Mentorship Ambassador, Gayatri I Gusti shares how she prepared for course selection before she arrived at LSE and during her first three weeks of Michaelmas Term.
+Our Student Mentorship Ambassador, Gayatri I Gusti shares how she prepared for course selection before she arrived at LSE and during her first three weeks of Autumn Term.

 Before arriving at LSE